Skip to On this page All posts

 Why Most Dictation Tools Strip Your Voice

 Writers don’t want correct.
 They want theirs.
 Short fragments for emphasis.
 Em dashes instead of semicolons.
 A specific way of handling dialogue tags, or paragraphs that breathe a certain way.
-The raw transcription from any Whisper-based model is a starting point, not a finished product — and most tools don’t give you any control over what happens between transcription and output.
+The raw transcription from any speech model is a starting point, not a finished product.
+Most tools don’t give you any control over what happens between transcription and output.

 That’s the gap EnviousWispr fills.